-Note: When used with a Verilog source file, set the results in the file_type property to Verilog Header.
-Is Include: Mark the file as an include file (for example, a Verilog Header file).
+Note: When used with a Verilog Header file, set the results in the file_type property to verilogSource.
+Is Include: Mark the file as an include file.

 - File Group Name: The file property to determine to which file group the file is associated.
 This property is read-only. - Model Name: Top-level design name.
 The Model Name is a required property and applies directly to the file group.
 This value is set for any synthesis, simulation, or implementation files.